digitalec/iCloud-rsync/README.md

 # iCloud-rsync
-Launchd.plist to automatically backup iCloud Drive to external location
+Launchd plist to automatically backup iCloud Drive to external location

 #### Usage
 * `BACKUP_PATH` - The path where the backup of iCloud Drive will be stored